open-portfolio/open-portfolio.github.io/allocator/optimize.md

 ### Reduce Trading Assets with Roll-up

-_FlowAllocator_’s _Roll-up Assets_ consolidation features can reduce the
+_Flow Allocator_’s _Roll-up Assets_ consolidation features can reduce the
 number of trading assets.

 First, this feature can simplify your allocation by combining smaller